 The image depicted here is probably the sort of thing that many people picture when they think of the first Thanksgiving.
 I remember images like this pinned to bulletin boards in my elementary school classrooms and it has stuck with me.
-Although not completely accurate, it is a fair enough representation of what took place.
+There is a lot about it that is inaccurate–more on that in a moment.
+But there was a gathering in 1621 that looked at least a bit like this.
 We all know this event took place in Plymouth, Massachusetts.
 But did you ever wonder where, specifically, this scene played out?
-For locals, or people visiting Plymouth during the holiday, it might be of interest to know where the first “Thanksgiving” took place.
+For people visiting Plymouth during the holiday, it might be of interest to know where the first “Thanksgiving” took place.

 Before we get to where, a little bit about the image itself and what actually happened that fall in 1621.
 The painting was done around 1912 by artist Jean Leon Gerome Ferris.
 Ferris was born in Philadelphia in 1863.
 He produced this painting as part of a series of 78 depictions of important moments in American history which he called “The Pagent of a Nation,” the largest such compilation of artwork.

 That said, there are some clever details in the painting that show that Ferris did his research.
 The fellow standing at far right is Edward Winslow.
-There exists a painting of Edward Winslow, the only known portrait of one of the Pilgrims, in the collection of Pilgrim Hall Museum in Plymouth.
+There exists a painting of Edward Winslow, the only known portrait of one of the Pilgrims.
 Ferris copied Winslow’s face and put it in his Thanksgiving depiction.
 The Winslow portrait was done 30 years after the first Thanksgiving, so Winslow ought to appear rather younger, but still, it’s a nice touch.
 The presence of the spaniel shows that Ferris read William Bradford’s journal.
 Bradford mentions that a spaniel and mastiff were brought on the Mayflower.
 And the clothing of the English settlers is generally accurate…much better than the black suits, white napkins and buckled hats that somehow worked their way into most depictions of Pilgrims during the late 19th and early 20th centuries.

 Edward Winslow wrote letters to associates back in England, some of which were compiled and published in 1622 as Mourt’s Relation (so called because the publisher in London was a George Morton, sometimes known as George Mourt).
 It was, essentially, a publicity piece meant to attract more colonists to Plymouth.
 Winslow’s description of the first Thanksgiving in 1621 is the best primary source available on the subject (Bradford wrote about it as well, and his paragraph is also an valuable source, but written many years after the fact).
 As Winslow describes it: